shelarsujit/shelarsujit/README.md

 - 👋 Hi, I’m @shelarsujit
-- 👀 I’m interested in AI/ML
+- 👀 I’m interested in Conversational AI
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning LLM
 - 💞️ I’m looking to collaborate on ML and AI projects
 - 📫 How to reach me ...